Robust estimation of the Quantum Fisher Information on a quantum processor: Numerical investigations

-In this section, we study numerically the estimator $\hat{\mathcal{G}}_j$ in Eq.~\eqref{eq:GCRestimator}.
+In this section, we study numerically the estimator $\hat{\mathcal{G}}_j$ in Eq.~\eqref{eq:estimatorMT}.
 We employ the IBM quantum simulator for providing an estimate of the scaling of $\hat{\mathcal{G}}_j$ as a function of the number of unitaries $N_U$ in the randomized measurement protocol in the calibration step.
-We induce noise in the circuit as a readout error $\epsilon$, since it is what mostly affects the estimation of $\hat{\mathcal{G}}_j$, as studied in Sec.~\ref{SM:GCR}.

-In Fig.~\ref{fig11} we observe $\hat{\mathcal{G}}_j$ for different $\epsilon$, as a function of $N_U$.
-The estimation is compatible with the theoretical values (dashed lines) within error bars, for any value of $\epsilon$.
+We induce noise in the circuit as a readout error $p_{\textrm{meas}}$ according to the noise model employed in Appendix~\ref{app:originnoise}.
+In Fig.~\ref{fig11} we plot $\hat{\mathcal{G}}_j$ for different values of $p_{\mathrm{meas}}$, as a function of $N_U$.
+The estimation is compatible with the theoretical values (dashed lines) within error bars, for any value of $p_{\mathrm{meas}}$.
 We observe the error bars on the estimation decreases with $N_U$, for fixed $N_M=1000$.
 For the value of $N_U$ used in our experimental protocol ($N_U\sim 200$) we observe an uncertainty of $\sim 1\%$ on the estimation of $\hat{\mathcal{G}}_j$.
 Increasing the number of unitaries used does not improve the estimation significantly.
 Hence, we choose $N_U=200$.